1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Director of Retirement Research,

-Jamie Hopkins, Esq., LLM, MBA, CFP®, RICP®, is the Director of Retirement Research at Carson Wealth and a former professor of Taxation at The American College, where he helped co-create the Retirement Income Certified Professional® (RICP®) education program.
+Jamie Hopkins, Esq., LLM, MBA, CFP®, RICP®, is the Director of Retirement Research at Carson Wealth and a finance professor of practice at Creighton University's Heider College of Business.
+In addition, he is a former professor of Taxation at The American College, where he helped co-create the Retirement Income Certified Professional® (RICP®) education program.
 Jamie strives to increase the retirement income security of Americans by delivering practical and trusted retirement research and education.

 His most recent book, Rewirement: Rewiring The Way You Think About Retirement, details the behavioral finance issues that hold people back from a more financially secure retirement.